Xoloitzcuintle: Appearance

 The breed ranges in size from about 10 to 55 lb (5 to 23 kg).
 The height is 9 to 26 inches (23–67 cm).
 Similar in appearance to a Pharaoh Hound, with a sleek body, almond-shaped eyes, large bat-like ears, and a long neck, the Xolo is notable for its dominant trait of hairlessness.
 The dominant hairless trait originated in this breed as a spontaneous mutation thousands of years ago.
 The recessive expression of the trait will produce a coated variety, which is genetically inseparable from the hairless, as the homozygous appearance of the hairless mutation is fatal to the unborn pup.
 Most litters contain both hairless and coated puppies.
 The coated variety, covered with a short, flat dense coat represents the original form of the dog, prior to the occurrence of the spontaneous hairless mutation.
 The hairless variety is completely hairless on the body, with many dogs exhibiting a few short hairs on the top of the head, the toes, and the tip of the tail.
 Most hairless dogs are black or bluish-gray in color.

 The allele responsible for the Xolo's hairlessness also affects the dog's dentition: Hairless Xolos typically have an incomplete set of teeth while the dogs of the coated variety have complete dentition.

 The Xolo is moderate in all aspects of its appearance, conveying an impression of strength, agility, and elegance.
 Xolo body proportions are rectangular, slightly longer in total body length than the height measured at the highest point of the withers (top of the shoulders).
 The breed occurs naturally in two varieties, hairless and coated.
 Hairless Xolos result from the presence of the dominant allele (HH or Hh) at the FOXI3 locus.
 Coated Xolo are the recessive expression, occurring only when two coated alleles (hh) are present.
 Breeding coated to coated will only produce coated pups because only the coated allele is present to be passed on.

 Both varieties occur in all hair or skin colors, and the skin is often marked, splashed, or spotted.
 The most common colors are various shades termed black, grey, bronze, yellowish-blonde, blue and red.
 The breed occurs in a range of sizes, which breeders have standardized into three designations: Standard, Miniature and Toy.

 The Xoloitzcuintle has a calm and attentive temperament.

 Health

-The Xoloitzcuintli has been shaped largely by natural selection over thousands of years, which has limited the occurrence of structural or inherited health issues common in more heavily human-modified breeds.
-Originating in tropical regions, the breed is unsuited to living outdoors in colder temperate or northern climates, and is best regarded as an indoor dog.
+Originating in tropical regions, the breed is unsuited to living outdoors in colder temperate climates, and is best regarded as an indoor dog.
 Regular bathing, light grooming, and basic skin care are necessary, as neglect can lead to acne or other skin problems.
 Most dermatological issues arise from poor breeding, neglect, or excessive bathing and moisturising, which strip the skin’s natural protective oils and clog pores.